 - Once the cloth warms, remove it and repeat again.

 - Do this until the fever has gone.

 You can also use the damp wash cloth to sponge areas like your baby’s armpits, feet, hands and groin to reduce the temperature.

 Note: Never use very cold or ice water, as it may cause the internal body temperature to increase.

 2. Lukewarm Bath

-- For babies younger than 6 months, give a lukewarm sponge bath 2 or
+- For babies younger than 6 months, give a lukewarm sponge bath 2 or 3 times a day.

 - For babies 6 months or older, give them a regular bath in lukewarm water a few times a day.

 Note: Never use very hot or cold water, as it may cause the internal body temperature to rise.